skitourenguru/Routes/README.md

 # A: Introduction

-This repository holds a network topology about **backcountry ski routes of the Alps**.
+This repository holds a network topology about **backcountry ski routes of the Alps and the Pyrenees**.
 It serves as entry point of **ski route raw data** for Skitourenguru.

-**Caution**: Please take not of the license conditions!
+**Caution**: The route datasets are still under construction.
+Datasets more or less covering the whole respective region are not to be expected before 2030.

 Each region consists of two [GeoJson](https://gdal.org/en/stable/drivers/vector/geojson.html) files:
 1. Segments: A collection of LineString features with a segment id.
 2. Compositions: A collection of routes with attributes and a list of segment id's.

 Goals:
-* Complete set of ski routes throughout the whole Alps.
+* Complete set of ski routes throughout the whole Alps and Pyrenees.
 * High quality standards.
 * Compliance with the requirements of nature conservation.
 * OpenData (Medium Term Goal)